 In April 2009, the Company entered into a consulting agreement with a consultant to provide the Company with clinical management services.
 On June 18, 2009, as part of the compensation for the services, the Board of Directors approved and the Company issued the consultant a non-qualified stock option, under the Plan, to purchase up to 85,000 shares of common stock.
-A portion of the stock option (25,000 shares) will vest over an estimated three-month term and the remainder of the stock option (60,000 shares) will vest over a one-year term, if the consulting agreement is still effective and has not been terminated by either the Company or the consultant prior to those vesting periods.
+Per the option agreement, a portion of the stock option (25,000 shares) became fully vested once the Company announced the results from the Phase 3 trial of Ketotransdel®, which occurred on October 6, 2009.
+Therefore, the final valuation (of \$36,658) of this portion of the option was determined and recorded in the fourth quarter of 2009.
+The remainder of the stock option (60,000 shares) was scheduled to vest, on a quarterly basis, over a one-year term, if the consulting agreement was still effective and had not been terminated by either the Company or the consultant prior to the one-vear vesting term.
 The option was granted with an exercise price of \$1.60 and has a ten year life.
-The option will be revalued on an interim basis until the termination of the agreement.
-As of June 30, 2009, the aggregate estimated fair value of the stock option, based on the Black-Scholes pricing model, was \$81,481.
-For the six months ended June 30, 2009, the Company recorded stock-based compensation related to this stock option of \$8,217.
+However, effective October 12, 2009, the consultant became an employee of the Company.
+Therefore, the original stock option agreement was amended and effectively removed the requirement for the consulting agreement to be in place for the remainder of term, but rather that the individual retains the employee status through the remaining vesting term that will end on June 1, 2010.
+Since this option effectively was transformed into an employee stock option agreement with the change in status, the final valuation of the option was determined.
+For the portion of the 60,000 options that vested prior to the change in status, the amount associated with those vested shares was recorded as a consulting stock-based compensation expense in the fourth quarter of 2009.
+The expense related to the options that vest subsequent to the hire date, are recorded as employee stock-based compensation.